wevoice/wesub/docs/api.rst

 Api2 Documentation
 ==================

-This is the documentation of v2 of Universal Subtitles' API.
-Please contact us if you’d like to use the Universal Subtitles API for commercial purposes.
+This is the documentation of v2 of Amara's API.
+Please contact us if you’d like to use the Amara API for commercial purposes.

 .. note:: The v1 of the API is deprecated, but can still be accessed through
     http://www.universalsubtitles.org/api/1.0/documentation/ .
 Users should migrate